1. What is Aid for Africa?

-7. How do internet and workplace donors learn about my organization?
+5. How do internet and workplace donors learn about Aid for Africa and its members?

 Aid for Africa maintains a website that highlights the activities its members.
 Part of Aid for Africa’s education strategy is to employ a variety of methods to bring people interested in Africa, who may also be potential donors, to its site.
 This site is also available to all federal employees and military personnel.
 In addition, each fall the CFC provides federal donors with a comprehensive website, listing and providing a brief description of every eligible charity.
 Aid for Africa staff will work with charities to develop the description at the time of application preparation.
 Aid for Africa’s staff and members participate in a variety of workplace giving functions.
 And, during the course of the campaign, Aid for Africa undertakes informal public education through radio, newspaper, and transit posters.

 There is no issue more important for Aid for Africa’s members than understanding how money is processed—that is, transferred from individual donors to them.
 All donations to member organizations made through our website are credited to each member’s account.
 These figures are posted by our bookkeeper, double checked by our accountant, and audited annually by an independent certified public accountant.